mancuoj/fe/src/react/next/learn.md

 </h1>
 ```

-The `Link` component enables **client-side navigation** between two pages in Next.js, it means that page transition happens using JavaScript, which is faster than the default navigation done by the browser.
+The `Link` component enables **client-side navigation** between two pages in Next.js, it means that page transition happens using JavaScript instead of making a new request to the server for a new page, which is faster than the default navigation done by the browser.

+> Client-side navigation is often implemented using browser APIs such as the HTML5 History API, which allows JavaScript to manipulate the browser history and change the URL of the current page without triggering a full page refresh.

-## Code Splitting and Prefetching
+## Code Splitting

+## Prefetching